sinta3/asset-tracking-api/README.md

 files stay focused purely on validating behavior.
 It also avoids duplication when the same setup logic is needed across multiple test files.

+### Docker base image (Node Alpine)

+The Node Alpine image was chosen over the default Node image as the base for the Docker container.
+Alpine-based images have a significantly smaller attack surface, which translates to fewer vulnerabilities, validated through Snyk scanner experience in a previous project.
+For the scope of this project, Alpine provides everything needed without the overhead of a full Debian-based image.

 ## References

 ### Articles & Documentation